filswan/multi-chain-storage/README.md

 ## Payment Process

-- **Step:one:** Users upload a file they want to backup to filecoin network, then use the currencies we support to send tokens to our contract address.
+**Step:one:** Users upload a file they want to backup to filecoin network, then use the currencies we support to send tokens to our contract address.
-- Second, payment-biridge scans the events of the above transactions
-- Third, when the event data that get in second step meet the conditions, and then the user can perform the filecoin network storage function
+**Step:two:** MCP scans the events of the above transactions **Step:three:** When the event data that get in second step meet the conditions, and then the user can perform the filecoin network storage function
-- Fourth, when the user's storage is successful, it will be scanned by the dao organization, and then dao signed to agree to unlock the user's payment.
+**Step:four:** when the user's storage is successful, it will be scanned by the dao organization, and then dao signed to agree to unlock the user's payment.
-- Fifth, If more than half of the dao agree, the payment bridge will unlock the user's payment, deduct the user's storage fee, and the remaining locked virtual currency Is returned to the customer's wallet
+**Step:five:** If more than half of the dao agree, the payment bridge will unlock the user's payment, deduct the user's storage fee, and the remaining locked virtual currency Is returned to the customer's wallet

 ## Database table description